Full analytical dashboard · Updated May 9, 2026

 MLA, Kamloops Centre (2017–present).
 Former Mayor of Kamloops (2008–2017).
 Former Kamloops City Councillor (2002–2008).
 Served as BC United Finance Critic and Health Critic.
 Approximately 24 years in elected office across municipal and provincial levels.

 Former Vice-President, BC United Party (2022–2024).
 Political commentator and strategist.
 No prior elected office.
 BC United is the successor party to the BC Liberal Party.
+Sister-in-law of former BC Liberal/United leader Kevin Falcon.
+Source: The Tyee, April 2026.
 Entered the leadership race January 2026.

 Former BC Liberal MLA, Port Moody-Westwood and Port Moody-Coquitlam (2005–2011).
 Held three cabinet portfolios under Premier Gordon Campbell.
 President and CEO, Vancouver Board of Trade (2011–2024).
 No elected office since 2011.